Kraballa/FNA-Minimal-Setup/README.md

 Main rendering class.
 Implements primitive rendering and controls the SpriteBatch instance.
 Uses `Graphic.cs` and `Calc.cs` to construct, rectangles, circles and other useful shapes.
 Also has fun functionality for rendering basic graphs or even splines!

-## MInput.cs and KInput.cs
+## MInput.cs, CInput.cs and KInput.cs
-Wrapper around the `KeyboardState` and `MouseState` structs.
-Basic key checking methods.
+Wrapper around the `KeyboardState`, `GamePadState` and `MouseState` structs.
+Basic key checking methods as well as some utility.
+There are plans for an improved VirtualInput system that can abstract over multiple keys for easy support of multiple input types.

 ## Camera.cs
 A Wrapper around a 3x3 Matrix.
 This transformation matrix is intended to transform the screen through translation, rotation and scale.